Biochemistry: From Molecules to Medicine

 - Multiple medical science courses can be taken to maximize your learning experience.

-- 30-40 hours of total instruction and activities per course, including multimedia, simulations, and curated quizzes and content.
+- Approximately 30 hours of total instruction and activities per course, including multimedia, simulations, and curated quizzes and content.

 Apply Now for the Next Available Course